-CMF kicked off our biennial Gold Mouse Awards project after Labor Day.
-Below are answers (updated March 2014) to some of the most commonly asked questions regarding this research.
+CMF announced the winners of the 113th Congress Gold Mouse Awards on Monday, April 28.
+Below are answers to some of the most commonly asked questions regarding this research.
 Don't see your question answered below?
 Please contact us.

 No. To maintain the veracity and impartiality of the evaluation process, CMF cannot accommodate any special considerations, including altering a site's evaluation date.
-All sites are/were evaluated in random order.
+All sites were evaluated in random order.

 CMF's website evaluation criteria are based on years of research and focus primarily on how well each site meets the needs of its audiences.
 Prior to beginning the evaluations, we updated these criteria, which combine quantitative and qualitative measurements, to reflect current tools and best practices.
 For Member websites, we have grouped the criteria into 10 categories: